aws-samples/aws-migops-guidance/User Guide/migration-journeys.md

    In addition to the invitation email, the individual can also go to **Pending actions** to see the transfer request that you sent them and to accept it or reject it\.
 For more information, see [Pending actions](pending-actions.md)\.
 **Important**
 For the transfer to take effect, the individual to whom you sent the transfer request must accept that request\.
-To accept the request, they can choose **Respond** in the transfer email, or they can go directly to **Pending actions** in the AWS MigOps console\.
+To accept the request, they can choose **Respond** in the transfer email, or they can go directly to **Pending actions** in the Migration Hub console\.
 For more information, see [Pending actions](pending-actions.md)\.